 Co-Counsel: Northwest Immigrant Rights Project, American Immigration Council

 NILA authors amicus briefs on issues within the expertise of their staff.
 Likewise, NILA signs onto select amicus briefs written by outside authors on issues important to the immigrants’ rights movement.
-To request amicus support from NILA or to ask NILA to sign onto an amicus brief, please email Trina Realmuto (email@example.com) and/or Mary Kenney (firstname.lastname@example.org).
+To request amicus support from NILA or to ask NILA to sign onto an amicus brief, please email Trina Realmuto (firstname.lastname@example.org), Mary Kenney (email@example.com), and/or Kristin Macleod-Ball (firstname.lastname@example.org).